A Simplified Social Media Strategy for Your Business

 Pick Your Platform

 It’s tempting to want to cast as wide a net as possible.
-Think again, says Brooke Zambroski, social media specialist at Monster.
+Think again, says Brooke Zambroski, former social media specialist at Monster.
 Zambroski says it’s important not to spread yourself too thin.

 “Trying to be everywhere on social media often means you don’t succeed anywhere,” she says.
 Instead, get to know each platform and determine which is the best fit.